Partial Okounkov bodies and Duistermaat--Heckman measures of non-Archimedean metrics: Partial Okounkov bodies

 Let $\epsilon\to 0+$ using \cref{thm:Okoucont}, we conclude \eqref{eq:numinOk}.

-Similarly, taking a quasi-equisingular approximation of $\varphi$ and applying \cite[Lemma~2.2]{Xia20}\footnote{The lemma is stated only when $\theta$ is a K\"ahler form, but the proof works in the general case as well.}, we easily reduce to the case where $\varphi$ also has analytic singularities.
-Replacing $X$ by a birational model, we may assume that $\varphi$ has analytic singularities along an nc $\mathbb{Q}$-divisor $F$.
+Similarly, taking a quasi-equisingular approximation of $\varphi$ and applying \cref{lma:qesana}, we easily reduce to the case where $\varphi$ also has analytic singularities.
+Replacing $X$ by a birational model, we may assume that $\varphi$ has analytic singularities along a simple normal crossing $\mathbb{Q}$-divisor $F$.
 Perturbing $L$ by an ample $\mathbb{Q}$-line bundle by \cref{prop:Deltapert}, we may assume that $\theta_{\varphi}$ is a Kähler current.
 Finally, by rescaling, we may assume that $F$ is a divisor and $L$ is a line bundle and $L-F$ is ample by \cite[Lemma~2.4]{Xia20}.
+In fact, since $\theta_{\varphi}$ is a K\"ahler current, the same holds for $\theta_{\varphi}-\epsilon\omega$, where $\omega$ is a Hodge form lying in $c_1(A)$ for some ample line bundle $A$ on $X$ and $\epsilon>0$ is a small enough rational number.
+By \cite[Lemma~2.4]{Xia20}, we deduce that $L-F-\epsilon A$ is nef and big and hence $L-F$ is ample.